 Determine the sources of security threats

 There are two primary sources of security threats to an organization’s data and IT assets.
-Adversaries can cause the threats, or they can be as a result of non-adversarial causes such as security negligence or weak cybersecurity programs.
+Adversaries can cause threats, or they can be due to non-adversarial causes such as security negligence or weak cybersecurity programs.
 Either way, they provide malicious cybercriminals with avenues for exploiting them.
 Examples of adversarial threats are: